 Royal Devon & Exeter NHS Foundation Trust v Atos IT Services UK Ltd

-For the Defendant IT supplier in a dispute over the digitisation of NHS patient records both at the trial of preliminary issues relating to limitation of liability EWHC 2197 (TCC) and at the forthcoming trial in February 2018.
+For the Defendant IT supplier in a dispute over the digitisation of NHS patient records at the trial of preliminary issues relating to limitation of liability EWHC 2197 (TCC).

 CRS GT Limited v McLaren

 Acting for the racing car constructor in a contractual dispute concerning the GT series road car.
 Trial scheduled for April 2018.

 Regional County Council v Serco (Ongoing).